Mechanical Engineering Research

 The prophylactic use of antibiotic-loaded poly (methyl methacrylate) bone cement (ALBC) is common in cemented total joint replacement (TJR) surgery as a means of reducing the potential for prosthetic joint infection following the procedure.
 Read More ...

-CFD Laboratory: The Computational Fluid Dynamics (CFD) laboratory at Memphis State University serves as the focal point for research on computational methods of modeling fluid flow and for using computational models to investigate flow dynamics.
+CFD Laboratory: The Computational Fluid Dynamics (CFD) laboratory at the University of Memphis serves as the focal point for research on computational methods of modeling fluid flow and for using computational models to investigate flow dynamics.
 Since its inception in 1992, the physical assets of the laboratory have grown to include several high-speed workstations and personal computers connected to form an efficient computing network that includes terminals, hard copy devices and access to other computing facilities on campus.
 The laboratory has also been used as a "front end" to access supercomputers at various sites across the country to perform research with particularly high computational demands.

 Materials Laboratory: The focus of this laboratory is to provide facilities for undergraduate instruction and to support research activities.
 To this end, the laboratory is equipped with state-of-the-art mechanical testing systems; high-powered optical microscopes; fracture toughness measurement systems; a rotating-beam fatigue test system; a corrosion rate measurement system; furnaces; metallographic specimen preparation stations; hardness testers; and a creep tester.